dallaskle/dallas-group-user-testing/docs/Ticket_Types.md

 ## Testing Ticket
 A testing ticket is a ticket that is created when a user wants to test a feature.
 Tester can claim or be assigned the ticket and start testing.
+- Need a dispute option on a testing ticket that asks tests to look again and then escalates to admin?

 ## Support Ticket
 A support ticket is a ticket that is created when a user submits a natural language query to the chatbot.